pangenome/odgi/docs/rst/commands/odgi_depth.rst

 odgi depth
 #########

 Find the depth of a graph as defined by query criteria.
-Without specifying any non-mandatory options, it prints in a tab-delimited format path, start, end, and mean.depth to stdout.
+Depth can be node-depth computed by counting all defined paths that run through a node.
+By default it prints in a tab-delimited format path, start, end, and mean.depth to stdout.

 SYNOPSIS
 ========